-The Fund is now closed and will open on 1st February 2020 to the 29th February 2020.
+The Fund will open on 1st February 2020 to the 29th February 2020.
 Updates will be posted on this page.

 We want to support you, your school, group or organisation to restore Taranaki, to protect populations of native wildlife, increase native vegetation cover and create corridors to connect our hinterland with the mounga to the sea, and improve the health of our freshwater.

 Working together we can protect and enhance the environment of our region for future generations.